mslobodyanyuk/dka-develop_vue_begin/readme.md

 Please note that we DO NOT download scripts to the local computer, but use cdn, so Vue will work IF your computer has Internet access.
 IF THE INTERNET weak - download and write down the local path to the scripts.

-[(4:00)]( https://youtu.be/9dJQ8yXqizI?list=PLD5U-C5KK50UFbtFxPKlayhdZlOEpWuea&t=240 ) Now, according to the proposed option, we derive something like `` Hello World! '' To check EVERYTHING WE have done correctly.
+[(4:00)]( https://youtu.be/9dJQ8yXqizI?list=PLD5U-C5KK50UFbtFxPKlayhdZlOEpWuea&t=240 ) Now, according to the proposed option, we derive something like "Hello World!"
+To check EVERYTHING WE have done correctly.
 Add a block element with `id = app` (- change the name to your own).
 By the way, it can be any:

 ```html